 Guidance for kura and Māori medium settings working with Te Marautanga o Aotearoa on how to use Te Waharoa Ararau to support the collation of student progress and achievement information for reporting was published on the Te Waharoa(external link) Ararau website in June.

 Further guidance will be available later this term, including support for using Rukuhia Rārangahia to guide aromatawai and reporting.

 A Curriculum, Progress and Achievement Ministerial Advisory Group and Reference Group have been formed to support work with the sector on progress and achievement across the curriculum.

 In June feedback was gathered from more than 2,000 educators, learners, parents/whānau, iwi and community members, reflecting wide-ranging views and experiences.

-More information is available on the Education Conversation website.
+More information is available on the Education Conversation website(external link).

 Any changes arising from the Ministerial Advisory Group’s recommendations will be implemented in partnership with the sector, with input from students, parents, whānau, communities and iwi.

 In the meantime, schools and kura have access to a range of practical tools and guidance to support assessment and reporting.